mbabynames search ✿

 Saoirse Deirdre

-"noble and strong" (Saoirse) meets "sorrowful" (Deirdre).
+"freedom" (Saoirse) meets "sorrowful" (Deirdre).
 The combination reads as complete.
 Neither name overshadows the other.
 The hard D in Deirdre gives a clean break after Saoirse's open vowel ending.

 Flowing and rhythmic